lequanlin/SpecSTG/README.md

 # SpecSTG: A Spectral Diffusion Framework for Fast Probabilistic Spatio-Temporal Graph Forecasting

 ## Description
 This is the source code for “SpecSTG: A Spectral Diffusion Framework for Fast Probabilistic Spatio-Temporal Graph Forecasting”, available at [arXiv](https://arxiv.org/abs/2401.08119).
-SpecSTG is a diffusion framework for spatio-temporal graph forecasting that generates the graph Fourier representation of future time series.
+SpecSTG is a diffusion model for spatio-temporal graph forecasting that generates the graph Fourier representation of time series.

 ## Model Architecture